vulcandth/poke-cia/README.md

 # CIA building extension for pret Pokémon Gen I / II Repos

 This repo provides a simple extension that repackages a Nintendo 3DS Virtual Console (VC) `.cia` file using the built `.gbc`(s) and `.patch`(s) generated from the pret Pokémon Gen I / II repos.
-This will ease the building of a VC `.cia` for your ROM Hack down to something as simple as typing `make`.
+This will simplify building the VC `.cia` for your ROM Hack down to something as simple as typing `make`.

 ## Requirements